Tutorial – Flowable Tasks in Kestra – Branch, Loop, Parallelize

 These examples, while simple, demonstrate the flexibility of flowable tasks in both simple and complex workflows.

-To learn more about flowable tasks and see more examples, check out the full flowable tasks documentation.
+To learn more about flowable tasks and see more examples, check out the full Flowable tasks documentation.
+Next, we'll explore error handling in a flow.

 Was this page helpful?